newslynx/newslynx-sc-google-analytics/docs/sous-chefs.rst

     $ newslynx api recipes cook id=<id>

-Alernatively, run the Recipe, passing in arbitrary runtime options, and stream it's output: **NOTE** Will not execute the SousChef's ``load`` method.
+Alternatively, run the Recipe, passing in arbitrary runtime options, and stream it's output: **NOTE** Will not execute the SousChef's ``load`` method.